open2c/coolpuppy/README.md

 ```

+Currently, `coolpup.py` doesn't support inter-chromosomal pileups, but this is an addition that is planned for the future.

 ## This tool has been used in the following publications

 **DNA methylation directs polycomb-dependent 3D genome re- organisation in naive pluripotency**